themeum/wp-crowdfunding/readme.txt

 6. Crowdfunding Frontend Dashboard

 == Changelog ==
-= 2.0.6 - 25 September, 2020 =
+= 2.0.6 - 30 September, 2020 =
 New: Enable/disable option for specific sections of the campaign submission form
 New: Multiple filter hooks added to the campaign submission form to make it easier for developers to add their own fields
 Update: Error message added for wrong credentials in Login Page
 Update: Animation added for better UX for the Add Reward button
-Fix: PHP error for the Email addon
 Fix: Reward tab was not working properly in the backend.
 Fix: Campaign submission form not working when the PRO version was activated
 Fix: Campaign update status was not showing in the backend
 Fix: Campaign update details text field not working properly
-Fix: Some translation issues
-Fix: Few CSS issues
 Fix: Pledge amount field now supports numbers-only
 Fix: Campaign update caused frontend issues regarding footer for some themes
 Fix: The campaign submission form calendar field had some CSS conflicts with some themes
+Fix: Some translation issues
+Fix: Few CSS issues

 = 2.0.5 - 2 June, 2020 =
 9 all-new Gutenberg blocks to make your crowdfunding site-building experience easier.
 The blocks are